aevernet/swarm-kit/docs/1-wsl-init.md

 [`^ Top`](#prerequisites)

-## Harden System
+## TIME TO HARDEN UP!

 "Hardening" a system is just a quicker way to say that you're going to beef up security a little.
 Now, what I've given you here should by NO MEANS be considered the be-all-and-end-all of your system's security.
-Having said that, the tools available for free these days are _incredibly_ capable, and in order to be hacked you really need to be doing something monumentally stupid ... like planning on connecting your home computer directly to the Internet like we'll be doing just a little later on ... relax, I've got a secret up my sleeve that makes it all SUPER SECURE and EASY ... (and absolves yours truly of any and all responsibility for YOUR stupidity) 😁
+Having said that, the tools available for free these days are _incredibly_ capable, and in order to be hacked you really need to be doing something _monumentally stupid_ ... like planning on connecting your home computer directly to the Internet in exactly the way we'll be doing just a little later on ...

+(Relax, I'm going to show you a secret which makes this easy and **SUPER SECURE** ... and it completely absolves yours truly of any and all responsibility for YOUR stupidity - so we're all good!) 😁

 ### 1. Create Administrative User